 Negative feedback via links, reviews and news can be detrimental to the success of your business or personal brand.
 The wide availability of the internet to the public has created an open playing field for the population as a whole to spread their opinions across an expansive amount of platforms that can have a huge impact on those who are trying to grow a brand, especially those of small businesses.

-Customer reviews so incredibly important for businesses offering services and products of all sorts.
-As a business owner, you can look at reviews as a gauge of your customer service, business operations, and quality of product or services.
+Customer reviews are incredibly important for businesses offering services and products.
+As a business owner, you can look at reviews as a gauge of your customer service, business operations, and quality of products or services.